Scythecode/scythecode.github.io/readme.md

-This is my simple about me website.
-I started it as a small hobby and to get my feet wet. but now its a full project!
+(This is my simple about me website.
+I started it as a small hobby and to get my feet wet. but now its a full project! now enjoy my emoji-filled description)

-Oh, this was meant to have documentation?
-It's a website! we don't need documentation for that!

-if you want to use parts of my website, please credit me by linking this repo somewhere in your site.
+- 🚀 Fast on most devices!
+- 👀 Easy on the eys!
+- 📂 Open source! (unless I don't like you)
+- 🇺🇸  Made in the USA!